Why Do I Still Love Her Getting Past An Ex

 One of the major struggles of getting over an ex is because there is no distance from them.
 Seeing what they are doing – and who they are spending time with – can only exacerbate the feeling of desire for them.
 And that does no good for getting rid of those wanting feelings.

 It can also be a struggle to get over an ex because we only remember the good times in most breakup situations.
 Sure, there are instances where a relationship is so toxic that neither side is upset that it has come to an end, but one party will be left pining more often than not.

 When we are especially sad about losing that person, we will focus on that relationship's issues and view it through rose-colored glasses.
 This only leads to dwelling on the relationship and can make it difficult to move forward.

 And perhaps the biggest reason for a failure to move on is that most of us are afraid of being alone.
 Even for the youngest of us out there, it may seem there will never be another person out there that can love us the way that our ex did.

-That fear of being alone is enough to motivate us to pine after that ex for far longer than is healthy or positive for us.
+That fear of being alone is enough to motivate us to pine after that ex for far longer than healthy or positive.
 And when we continue to strive to get back with that ex, it only makes the attachment to that previous relationship that much stronger.

 So, how do you move on?

 Each person is different, and some of these may work better for some than others.
 Still, these are some of the best suggestions for getting over an ex because they are fairly simple.
 Keeping it simple is a great way to get over your ex because any complication can only lead towards getting lost in thought, and getting lost in thought ultimately leads back to your ex.